ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

       email: "A0285295N"
     ),
     (
-      name: "LI ZHANGJIN",
+      name: "Li Zhangjin",
       department: [Mechanical Engineering],
       organization: [National University of Singapore],
       location: [Singapore, Singapore],
       email: "A0285091B"
     ),
     (
-      name: "WANG YUANLONG",
+      name: "Wang Yuanlong",
       department: [Mechanical Engineering],
       organization: [National University of Singapore],
       location: [Singapore, Singapore],
       email: "A0284868E"
     ),
     (
-      name: "ZHAO HUAIYI",
+      name: "Zhao Huaiyi",
       department: [Mechanical Engineering],
       organization: [National University of Singapore],
       location: [Singapore, Singapore],
       email: "A0285277N"
     ),
     (
-      name: "ZHAO XU",
+      name: "Zhao Xu",
       department: [Mechanical Engineering],
       organization: [National University of Singapore],
       location: [Singapore, Singapore],
       email: "A0285284U"
     ),
     (
-      name: "ZHU RONG",
+      name: "Zhu Rong",
       department: [Mechanical Engineering],
       organization: [National University of Singapore],
       location: [Singapore, Singapore],
       email: "A0284901A"
-    )
+    ),
   ),
-  index-terms: ("Scientific writing", "Typesetting", "Document creation", "Syntax"),
+  index-terms: ("Autonomous Mobile Robotics", "SLAM", "ROS", "Object Detection"),
   bibliography: bibliography("refs.bib"),
 )

 == Project Description

-In the rapidly evolving field of mobile robotics, which is crucial for technological advancement, this project focuses on a simulated mini-factory environment meticulously designed in the Gazebo framework.
-The setup is divided into three target zones and one restricted area, each designed to evaluate the effectiveness of various mapping and navigational algorithms.
+In the ever-evolving domain of mobile robotics, pivotal for technological advancement, this project is situated within a simulated mini-factory environment, meticulously orchestrated in the Gazebo framework.
+This setup is delineated into three targeted zones and a singular restricted area, each tailored to appraise the efficacy of diverse mapping and navigational algorithms.

-The primary challenge of this project revolves around the development and implementation of an advanced robot navigation software stack.
-The goal is to guide our designated Jackal robot through a predetermined sequence of locations within the simulation.
-Starting from the Assembly Line sections labeled 1 and 2, the journey continues through Random Box zones 1 to 4, and concludes at Delivery Vehicle stations 1, 2, and 3, as illustrated in @fig:map_overview.
-This sequence serves to assess the robot's navigational proficiency and to examine the robustness and adaptability of the underlying algorithms in the dynamic conditions of the simulated mini-factory.
+The core challenge of this initiative revolves around the formulation and deployment of an advanced robot navigation software stack.
+This is aimed at guiding our designated `Jackal` robot through a predetermined sequence of locations within the simulation.
+Commencing from the Assembly Line sections labeled 1 and 2, the journey extends through Random Box zones 1 to 4, culminating at Delivery Vehicle stations 1, 2, and 3 which are shown in @fig:map_overview.
+This sequence serves not only to evaluate the robot's proficiency in navigation but also to scrutinize the robustness and flexibility of the underlying algorithms against the backdrop of the simulated mini-factory's dynamic conditions.

 #figure(
 image("assets/map_overview.png", width: 100%),